 Lifestyle changes can also be helpful in reducing the impact endometriosis has on the life of someone with the condition.
 A diet of anti-inflammatory foods and foods that support gut health can be really helpful as can improving sleep and getting regular exercise – as moving the body can help to reduce muscle tension which can add to the pain.

 The fact that endo has no cure is one of the hardest things to deal with for many people living with the condition and this can have a huge impact on their mental wellbeing, which is why it’s so important they are able to access the support they need to lead a happy and healthy life, even whilst battling the condition.

 Many people with endometriosis go on to become parents, but approximately 30-50% of female infertility cases are associated with endo.
 It’s still not fully understood how endometriosis causes infertility – and it varies from person to person – but for many people it’s because the scar tissue has damaged their reproductive organs – such as the ovaries – or has blocked the fallopian tubes.

 For women with endo who are struggling to conceive, there are assisted fertility treatments that can help them – including IUI, IVF and ICSI.
 Ahead of any fertility treatment it’s advised that both partners do everything they can to protect and improve their egg and sperm quality.
 For women this might look like adapting their diet and lifestyle – and their doctor will be able to help them prepare for any treatment they may be having.
-For men this could involve getting your sperm tested proactively to ensure the quality is good and making lifestyle changes like quitting smoking, reducing alcohol intake and improving diet and sleep to help get their sperm health to an optimum level.
+For men this could involve getting your sperm tested proactively to ensure the quality is good and making lifestyle changes like quitting smoking, reducing alcohol intake and improving diet and sleep; these can help get their sperm count, sperm motility and sperm volume to an optimum level.